hongleizhang/RSAlgorithms/README.md

 Specially summerize the Traditional and Social recommendations for you, and if you have any questions, please contact me generously.
 Last but not least, I sincerely look forward to working with you to contribute it.

+Greatly thank @yunzhan2014 for making contributions to it.

 My Homepage [Honglei Zhang](http://midas.bjtu.edu.cn/Home/MemberStudent/27)

 My ZhiHu [Honglei Zhang](https://www.zhihu.com/people/hongleizhang)